Make Your Next Trip Extraordinary

 Early-morning and late-afternoon walks.
 These are the best times to explore the five small seaside colorful villages that make up the Cinque Terre (which is a UNESCO World Heritage site)—Monterosso, Vernazza, Corniglia, Manarola, and Riomaggore—and to hike in the national park between the coastline and the terraced vineyards up in the hills.
 With all the steep climbs and descents, hiking here is not always easy, but the effort is worth it, because from above you have the most striking views away from the crowds!

 Seeing the region by boat, which gives you both a new perspective and a feeling of solitude.
-Spend half a day motoring along this beautiful coastline with its rugged cliffs and turquoise water, stopping in one or two of the villages to go for a stroll.
+Spend half a day motoring along this beautiful coastline with its rugged cliffs and turquoise water, stopping in one or two villages to go for a stroll.

 Don’t bother

 Monterosso is the largest of the five villages and where most of the hotels are concentrated, so it is also the most crowded at night.
+If you do end up spending the night in town, get dinner at Da Miky, the best choice for traditional Ligurian food.

 View of San Fruttuoso Bay in Liguria, Italy.